alxlit/autoclave/README.md

      (no isolated [UTF-16 surrogates][unicode-surrogates]) that are
      [allowed in XML][xml-charsets] unescaped.

-Since JSON Sanitizer isn't available from Maven Central or Clojars or any other repositories that I know of, its source is included locally, unmodified, in [src/java/com/google/json][json-sanitizer-source].

 ### HTML

 By default, the `html-sanitize` function strips all HTML from a string.